Stay Spicy and Save with a Monk's Chai Subscription

 Cardamom is considered safe and not causes side effects or have much precautions, however, there are some notice (WebMD):

 When taken by mouth: Cardamom is commonly consumed in foods.
-It is possibly safe when taken in the larger amounts found in medicine.

 When inhaled: It is possibly safe to breathe the vapor from cardamom essential oil as aromatherapy.